adamki/sodata/README.md

 ### Pitch

-Sodata App is a Crime Data Analysis Application that compares Real Crime Data and Open Data from Socrata API and Bureau of Labor API.
-The end goal is to provide valuable research and Data Anaylsis for Major US cities.
+Sodata App provides a rich set of data from open.seattle.gov.
+We visual crime trends in the city of Seattle, WA and help bicycles users find safer timer and areas to park their bike.

 ### Problem

-Open Data has the potential to inform and educate the general public.
-I would like to build a relevant ant meaningful outlet for end-users to see real-time crime incidents in their general vicinity.
+Sometimes finding a decent bicycle rack is next to impossible.
+Sodata helps solve that by providing relevant tools to anybosy.
+We also allow users to sign up and regsitered their bike(s).
+If a bike does go missing, we can dispatch a "Bike Alert" to all fellow users to keep an eye out.

 ### Target Audience

-Just about anybody, in the supported cities will be able to monitor their neighborhood Crime levels and filter them by type and date.
+Just about anyone that uses a bicycle.

 ### Instructions

-If you would like to run this app int local production mode:
+If you would like to run this app in local production mode:

 `git clone git@github.com:adamki/sodata.git`
 `rails s`